The Russian Presidential Academy of National Economy and Public Administration (RANEPA)

 Areas of activity:

-- informational support and development of communications;
+- Innovation-driven development of territories

 - promotion of joint innovation, economic, scientific, technological and educational projects of the AIRR member regions in the governmental authorities of the Russian Federation;